 Q. How do I cite in-text?

-In addition to a Bibliography or References page, you should always use in-text citations in your papers.
+In addition to a Works Cited, Bibliography, or References page, you should always use in-text citations in your papers.
 In-text citations help to distinguish what idea in your paper came directly from you, and what ideas came from another author.
 These types of citations follow this formula:

 Introductory phrase, information from your source (Citation).

 If you use the exact words an author uses, you will need to use quotation marks.
 If you are summarizing the author's information, you will not need quotation marks around the information from your source.